 -Matthew Crole-Rees, Confused.com

-Mr Farley attended Georgetown University in Washington, D.C., where he earned a bachelor’s degree in economics and computer science, and the University of California, Los Angeles (UCLA), where he completed his MBA with a focus in finance.
+Born in 1962, Farley attended Georgetown University in Washington, D.C. where he earned a bachelor’s degree in economics and computer science, and the University of California, Los Angeles (UCLA), where he completed his MBA with a focus in finance.
 He and his wife, Lia, have three children.

-Dr Sierhuis joined Nissan following a career in research and software engineering spanning 25 years, including time with NASA, Xerox Palo Alto Research Center, NYNEX Science & Technology, IBM Corporation, and as a founder of a startup Ejenta.
+Dr Sierhuis joined Nissan in 2013.
+In a career in research and software engineering spanning 25 years, he has also worked at Xerox Palo Alto Research Center, NYNEX Science & Technology, IBM Corporation, and as a founder of a startup Ejenta.

 Dr Andreas Tostmann has been the SEAT Executive Vice-president for Production since December 2011.
 Dr Tostmann joined Volkswagen in 1990, in the Group Product Planning area.
 From 1994 he was responsible for the powertrain system planning area at Volkswagen Mexico.
 He assumed responsibility for technical project planning and powertrain system project management for the Volkswagen Group in 1995.
 In 1998, he became Production Manager at the Volkswagen factory in Salzgitter (Germany) and was promoted to Factory Director three years later.
 In 2004, he became Managing Director of Volkswagen South Africa, holding this post until 2007 when he was appointed Chairman of the Board of Volkswagen Slovakia.
 In this function, Dr Tostmann also assumed responsibility for production.
 Dr Tostmann has a degree in Economics and a PhD in Mechanical Engineering.